protobufjs/protobuf.js/README.md

   -o, --out       Saves to a file instead of writing to stdout.

-  -w, --wrap      Specifies an alternative wrapper for any *-module target.
+  -w, --wrap      Specifies the wrapper to use for *-module targets.
+Also accepts a path.

+                  default   Default wrapper supporting both CommonJS and AMD commonjs  CommonJS only wrapper
+                  amd       AMD only wrapper

+  -r, --root      Specifies an alternative protobuf.roots name for *-module targets.

 usage: pbjs [options] file1.proto file2.json ...
 ```